 - Take and Successfully Pass the written portion of the rider’s test while at the DMV.
-The test covers certain rules for riders and to see if you understand basic traffic signage warnings and signals, etc.
+The test covers specific rules for riders and sees if you understand necessary traffic signage warnings and signals.

-- Last on the list is that a rider must show proof of completion of "Motorcycle Training DL389.”
+- Last on the list is that a rider must show proof of completing “Motorcycle Training DL389.”
 Just bring the certificate along and keep a copy for your records.

-I started riding off the road, and admittedly I was young, probably 16 years old.
+I started riding off the road, and admittedly, I was 16 years old.
 But I had no permits.
 So I learned by doing.
 But I was not interested in street riding.
 And I still pause for thought before ever braving California surface streets.
 Especially if during rush hour on weekdays, I refuse to ride.

-Some brave teens still opt for a chopper, or rice rocket, instead of a hot rod, or cool car.
-Some teens, especially boys, imagine themselves in their Rebel Without a Cause Leathers, cool riding gloves, biker boots, and tough-looking helmet.
+Some brave teens still opt for a chopper, or rice rocket, instead of a hot rod or cool car.
+Some teens, especially boys, imagine themselves in their Rebel Without a Cause Leathers, cool riding gloves, biker boots, and tough-looking helmets.
 The alluring look of a street warrior is magnetic.

 Before you take the exam, get written approval from your parents or adult guardians.
 Also, you must take and complete a driver’s education course.
 Next, you must show proof you attended an approved training school.
 Last but not least, the CHP requires that you pass their riding course.
 Here is a list of the CHP rider courses, as well as the class schedules.
 You can also use the website to schedule your testing.